mantidproject/mantid/dev-docs/source/MVPTutorial/Matplotlib.rst

     from matplotlib.backends.backend_qt4agg import FigureCanvasQTAgg as FigureCanvas

-The fourth line imports MatPlotLib and the last line allows it to interface with the GUI.
+The fourth line imports Matplotlib and the last line allows it to interface with the GUI.

 The main class is shown below and contains methods for adding data to